Maldives Idylls

 Treatment menu covers the standard massage, facial, body-and-scrub strands plus the Mauritian-influenced and Asian wellness modalities consistent with the Constance Hotels Indian Ocean portfolio lineage.
 The Ayurveda-influenced and ila beauty-product programmes run as the standard speciality tracks.

-Read plainly on the spa: for wellness-immersion as the trip's centre, JOALI BEING in Raa Atoll at the adults-only wellness-island configuration sits a clear tier above.
-Halaveli's U Spa delivers the post-flight recovery and the holiday-week multi-treatment cadence with the cross-property brand-portfolio consistency; the wellness-as-trip-anchor framework is not the operating model.
+On the spa, plainly: if wellness is meant to be the centre of the trip, the adults-only JOALI BEING wellness island in Raa sits a clear tier above.
+Halaveli's U Spa handles post-flight recovery and a holiday week of treatments with cross-property brand consistency; wellness-as-trip-anchor is not the operating model.

 Activities and the on-island programme